How To Factory Reset PlayStation? [ALL METHODS]

 2. Connect your device to the same network as your PS5 by following the on-screen instructions.

-7. Now, factory reset the console by Following the on-screen instructions.
+4. Now, factory reset the console by Following the on-screen instructions.

-8. After the factory reset is finished, which may require a few hours, your PS5 will instantly restart, and you can begin setting it up from scratch.
+5. After the factory reset is finished, which may require a few hours, your PS5 will instantly restart, and you can begin setting it up from scratch.

-It should be noted that “Reset Your Console” on PlayStation 5 works as the same option as “Initialize PS4” on PlayStation 4.
+NOTE: “Reset Your Console” on PlayStation 5 works as the same option as “Initialize PS4” on PlayStation 4.

 Method 2: Factory Reset In A Safe Mode